Triffycodes/Zeotap_Assignment/README.md

 ## Getting Started
 To get started with this project, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine

-2. Navigate to the project directory:
+2. Navigate to the project directory

 3. Install the required libraries (if you haven't already):
 - pip install pandas numpy matplotlib seaborn scikit-learn jupyter